 Glen Kelley is a partner in the New York office of Jacobson Burton Kelley.
-Glen has over 18 years of experience advising US and non-US companies and financial institutions on matters involving economic sanctions, export controls, anti-bribery, anti-terrorism and anti-money laundering laws, and national security-based laws.
+Glen has over 15 years of experience advising U.S. and non-U.S. companies and financial institutions on matters involving economic and financial sanctions, export controls, anti-bribery, anti-terrorism and anti-money laundering laws, and national security-based laws.

-He has served as an Attorney Adviser at the US Department of State.
+Glen has served as an Attorney Adviser at the U.S. Department of State.
 Prior to joining Jacobson Burton Kelley, he was the chair of the regional leaders of the global sanctions and trade group of a leading international law firm.

-Clients appreciate Glen’s depth and breadth of experience, comprehensive knowledge of sanctions and national security controls, and ability to explain complex regulations clearly.
+Clients appreciate Glen’s depth and breadth of experience, comprehensive knowledge of sanctions and trade controls, and ability to explain even the most complex regulations clearly.

-Glen represents clients across a broad range of business sectors in transactional and compliance matters, and licensing and negotiations with US government agencies.
-In many matters he works closely with EU and other non-US trade law counsel to provide coordinated advice to clients.
+Glen represents clients across a broad range of business sectors in transactional and compliance matters, and licensing and negotiations with U.S. government agencies related to these laws and regulations.
+In many matters he works closely with EU and other non-U.S. trade law counsel to provide coordinated advice to clients.